pthu/sahd/docs/words/to_save,_help.md

 <b>B.4</b>  The three letters ישׁע
-(with the <i>yodh</i> uncertain) appear on a late third-century/early second-century inscription from Mount Gerizim (Naveh & Magen 1997: 43, text D).
+(with the <i>yodh</i> uncertain) appear on a late third-century/early second-century inscription from Mount Gerizim (Naveh and Magen 1997: 43, text D).
 Since the inscription is broken off immediately before these letters, it is not possible to determine whether this is a whole word or part of it.
 It may be significant to note that the context suggests some form of dedicatory prayer, and the